jiyuan-zhou/jiyuan-zhou.github.io/_pages/about.md

 </style>

 ## Biography
 Hi!
-I am currently a first-year PhD student in Linguistics Program at Univsrsity of South Carolina.
+I am currently a second-year PhD student in Linguistics Program at Univsrsity of South Carolina.
 My primary advisor is [Dr. Lewis Esposito](https://sites.google.com/view/lewisesposito/home).
 My research interests mainly lie in sociolinguistics, especially language and gender.

 Before that, I was a Research Assistant at Centre for Research on Chinese Language and Education (CRCLE) at The Education University of Hong Kong, supervised by [Dr. Hongdi Ding](https://pappl.eduhk.hk/rich/web/person.xhtml?pid=295523&name=DING-Hongdi).
 I also was a Research Assistant in the Department of Linguistics and Translation at City University of Hong Kong, supervised by [Dr. Aini Li](https://ainili-linguist.github.io/index.html) and co-supervised by [Dr. LAI Jackie Yan-Ki](https://sites.google.com/view/jyklai).